Embird Embroidery Software

 Snap

-Snap function works so that when moving object or node close enough to a target, the object or node being moved is aligned precisely to the target.
-Target may be other object, node, grid line, etc. Following switches allow to turn ON or OFF respective snap options.
+The Snap function works so that when moving an object or node close enough to a target, the object or node being moved is aligned precisely to the target.
+The target may be another object, node, grid line, etc. The following switches allow you to turn ON or OFF respective snap options.

 Snap Objects to Guide Lines